-When you buy an Atari 2600 from us, it includes the little adapter needed to display the RF signal on a TV with an RF (Coaxial or "Cable") input.
+When you buy an Atari 2600 from us or if you already have one, it has RF output (Coaxial or "Cable TV" output).
 The video quality of that signal is not great.
 It wasn't great in the '80's either but we didn't know any better back then.

 If you would like this modification to an Atari 2600 that you purchase from us, just add this product to your cart along with the Atari 2600 you want.
 We'll figure it out from there.

 NOTE: There are three versions of this upgrade.
 Pick the one you want from the drop-down under the product when you're adding this to your cart.